ArtuDitu/resume_webpage/content/event/Hamburg2018/index.md

 ---
+url: The social situation affects how we process feedback about our actions5
 title: The social situation affects how we process feedback about our actions

 event: Social cognition in humans and robots